 Other Reasons To Visit Gothenburg

-You should visit the archipelago of Gothenburg that has over 20 distinct islands.
+You should visit the archipelago of Gothenburg which has over 20 distinct islands.
 By taking ferries from island to island, you can explore the natural beauty and the lives of fishers in the coastal fishing towns.

 It wouldn’t be right not to visit the Feskekôrka fish market when visiting this coastal city.
 The fish market building built in 1874, which resembles a church, offers the freshest seafood from the North Sea.